ruben20230101/Twitter/README.md

 N.b.
 This repository contains two different Jupyter notebooks: "wrangle_act.ipynb" follows Udacity instructions and is the notebook that the included review is based on.
 The second notebook, "wrangle_act (original).ipynb" contains my original notebook, which I included because I found Udacity requirements to lead to unnecessary long and repetitive code

-I used the DRY principle and was able to reduce the code from ... to ... lines with no loss of functionality.
+I used the DRY principle and was able to reduce the code from 1364 to 1071 lines (-27%) while retaining full functionality.